daftdug/PromptForge/replit.md

-✓ Added educational video background to "See Prompt Magic in Action" section with multiple video sources and gradient overlay ✓ Enhanced "Start Exploring" button with purple outer glow effect and made "No login required" text lighter gray ✓ Updated logo to use custom yellow-filtered brand image without background container ✓ Fixed header scaling issues by ensuring consistent pt-20 pb-16 spacing across all pages
+✓ Added educational video background to "See Prompt Magic in Action" section with multiple video sources and gradient overlay ✓ Enhanced "Start Exploring" button with purple outer glow effect and made "No login required" text lighter gray ✓ Updated logo to use custom yellow-filtered brand image without background container ✓ Fixed header consistency issues by increasing header height to h-20 and updating all pages to use pt-24 spacing

 # User Preferences